adrelanos/Privacy-and-Security-Focused-Browser/README.md

  No, the only changes to Tor Browser are to the preferences previously shown.

-**Can I add my own custom preferences to change Tor Browser behavior?**
+**Can I add my own custom preferences to change Tor Browser without Tor behavior?**

  Yes, but this could degrade security and privacy. see: Normalizing Tor Browser behavior.